Please select a partnership to see additional information:

 When any agency considers that it will need to share information in order to promote the wellbeing of a child under 16, where possible/appropriate a parent or other person with parental responsibility should be informed, as well as the child or young person themselves if they are old enough (generally 12 or over) to understand the information and the implications of sharing it.

 Therefore, it continues to be a requirement for practitioners to explain to children and families when they first receive services, openly and honestly, what and how information will, or could be shared and why, and seek to work, cooperatively with them.
 This would be through the provision of a privacy notice or verbal confirmation.

-All practitioners should be confident of the lawful basis and processing conditions under the Data Protection Act 2018 and the GDPR which allow them to process personal information including information which is considered sensitive, such as health data, known under the data protection legislation as ‘special category personal data’.
+All practitioners should be confident of the lawful basis and processing conditions under the Data Protection Act 2018 and the UK GDPR which allow them to process personal information including information which is considered sensitive, such as health data, known under the data protection legislation as ‘special category personal data’.